websitetalkingheadsvideo/VbN/setup-guides/DATABASE_SETUP.md

 ## Step 1: Create Database Tables

-1. Open phpMyAdmin in your browser: `http://localhost/phpmyadmin`
+1. Access database at vdb5.pit.pair.com
 2. Select the `lotn_characters` database
 3. Go to the "SQL" tab
 4. Copy and paste the contents of `setup_xampp.sql`